 After a big build-up, IT turned out to be a pleasurable ride.
 It felt ‘made with love’ and the 1980s setting worked well.
 The kids were likable, the dialogue amusing and IT was definitely scary.
 Objectively speaking I’d say it was a better horror than the 1990 version – though the nostalgia and love for Tim Curry will always remain in our hearts (I know, I know).
 But as far as ‘re-imaginings of classics’ go, IT ticked all the boxes for me.

 7. It Follows (2014)

-Another one that (in a slightly pretentious way perhaps) is hard to ignore when discussing horror films of this decade.
-Not because it’s like soooo amazing as such but it was definitely different to the commercial norm – both in plot and execution.
-It Follows has a hazy, indie film feel and lacks the generic teen horror formula – to some degree at least.
-I mean yeah Quentin Tarantino’s “not just disappointed but almost a little angry” speech was pretty funny but it was still a great flick – interesting and creepy too.
-One of things I liked the most was the soundtrack.
-You can read my review of it here.
+Another one that – in a slightly pretentious way perhaps – is hard to ignore when discussing horror films of the decade.
+Not because it’s like ‘soooo amazing’ as such but It Follows was different to the commercial norm in plot, style and execution.
+I mean yeah Quentin Tarantino’s “not just disappointed but almost a little angry” speech was pretty funny but it was still a great flick, with some genuinely disturbing scenes and the score was truly fantastic.

 6. Evil Dead (2013)

-One of the finest horror remakes I’ve had the pleasure of viewing.
-Evil Dead is just BAM – in your face like a massive, rusty knife.
+One of the finest horror remakes I’ve ever had the pleasure of viewing and I don’t give a fuck what anyone has to say.
+Evil Dead is just BAM! – in your face like a massive, rusty knife.
 So much blood.
 So much gore.
 SO MUCH BLOOD (it rains blood).
-Even the music is brilliant and adds to the OTT feel.
-And it definitely has an OTT feel.
-Now I like the original and I like this, I’m not really comparing them.
-I just found Evil Dead such refreshing fun with its 18 Rating and actual loads of scary shit that happens.
+Even the music is brilliant, loud and completely adds to the over the top vibes.
+Now, I like the original and I like this, I’m not really comparing them.
+I just found Evil Dead such amazing, refreshing fun with its 18 Rating and actual loads of scary shit that happens.

 5. Ghost Stories (2017)